-The groups current leader is Maryam Rajavi, wife of the groups’ founder Massoud Rajavi who dissapeared in 2003.
-It is not know if he is still alive.
+The groups current leader is Maryam Rajavi, wife of the group's founder Massoud Rajavi who dissapeared in 2003.
+It is not known if he is still alive.

 In 2010 a court in Iraq accused him and 39 others, including Maryam, of “crimes against humanity,” encompassing involvement “with the former Iraqi security forces in suppressing the 1991 (Shi’ite) uprising against the former Iraqi regime and the killing of Iraqi citizens," according to Judge Mohammed Abdul-Sahib, then a spokesperson for the Iraqi High Tribunal, who was quoted by Reuters.

-The group also targeted Americans and was on the State Department’s list of terrorist organizations from 1997 and on the EU terrorist list.
+The group also targeted Americans and was on the State Department’s list of terrorist organisations from 1997 and on the EU terrorist list.

-But things had already started to change in 2002, when they revealed Iran’s nuclear program.
+But things had already started to change in 2002, when the MEK revealed Iran’s nuclear program.

 The revelations, based on satellite pictures, triggered a massive international response resulting in calls for sanctions that were eventually imposed.

-They won the support of many influential politicians.
+They also won the support of many influential politicians.

 The foreign guest list of the MEK’s yearly gatherings is impressive.

-Present at this years’ meeting in Villepinte were former New York mayor Rudy Guliani, former US Speaker of the House Newt Gingrich, former French minister of Foreign Affairs Bernard Kouchner, MEP’s and MP’s from various European countries, human rights activists and journalists.
+Present at this year's meeting in Villepinte were former New York mayor Rudy Giuliani, former US Speaker of the House Newt Gingrich, former French minister of Foreign Affairs Bernard Kouchner, MEPs and MPs from various European countries, human rights activists and journalists.

-“Speakers, they get paid for speaking,” says Massoud Khodabandeh, a former member of the MEK, who managed to get out of the organization and lives now in the UK, where he heads the Middle East Strategy Consultants.
+“Speakers, they get paid for speaking,” says Massoud Khodabandeh, a former member of the MEK, who managed to get out of the organisation and lives now in the UK, where he heads Middle East Strategy Consultants.

 Khodabandeh, who says he worked for the MEK’s security department, describes the group as a “destructive cult,” where members are forced to divorce, sex is not allowed, access to health services is “limited” and members are obliged to work for free “in a modern version of slavery.”